 Aunt Ruby’s German Green (80 days) Reportedly from Ruby Arnold of Greenville, Tennessee.
 Beefsteak sized fruits are five inches in diameter and weigh one pound or more.
 Sweet juicy, refreshingly spicy flavour.
 A southern favourite for making fried green tomatoes.
 Indeterminate.

 Baxter’s Bush Cherry (60 days) Very tasty 1″ bright red cherry.
 Great for snacking or salads.
 Vigorous and productive.
 Determinate growth habit which eliminated the need for staking.
 Works well in the topsy turvy tomato growing systems.
 Determinate.

-Beaverlodge Slicer (55 days) Very early, with a wonderful sweet/tart taste.
+*SOLD OUT* Beaverlodge Slicer (55 days) Very early, with a wonderful sweet/tart taste.
 Plants are loaded with smooth blemish-free fruit.
 Perfect for containers or hanging baskets.
 Determinate.

 Beefsteak (90 days) A very old standard variety.
 Fruits are large, meaty, ribbed and deep scarlet .
 Weights average 12 oz.
 Fairly soft skinned for easy slicing.
 Indeterminate.

 Believe it or Not (85 days) Huge bright red, fantastic flavoured tomato with sweet, juicy, meaty flesh.
 Beautifully shaped; perfect for sandwiches and making juice.
 Indeterminate.

 Big Rainbow (80-85 days) A spectacular large bicolour beefsteak with slight ribbing.
 This heirloom has a mottled orange and red exterior with brilliant coloured gold and red flesh.
 This low acid, firm meaty tomato packs a good old-fashioned, juicy tomato taste.
 Big Rainbow has vigorous vines and good disease resistance.
 Indeterminate.